 Background

-2. the pool of unlabeled features will not go up over time
+- The pool of unlabeled features will not increase over time

-Using the calculated EAF values from the standard workflow, we therefore can say an EAF of 0.5 means that 50% of the bacteria are labeled and the result of growth since time zero (i.e. “birth” or bb).
-Further, using quantitative abundance values in both time zero and time point samples, we can estimate the death rate (dd) of individual features by calculating the decrease in unlabeled features.
-Together, we get at the growth rate using the equation ri=bi+dir_i = b_i + d_i for each feature ii1.
-This is one of the main advantages of qSIP where if bb equals dd then traditional community analysis would detect no change in the community, whereas qSIP would detect growth and death of individual features.
+Using the calculated EAF values from the standard workflow, we therefore can say an EAF of 0.5 means that 50% of the bacteria are labeled and the result of growth since time zero (i.e. “birth” or \(b_i\)).
+Further, using quantitative abundance values in both time zero and time point samples, we can estimate the death rate (\(d_i\)) of individual features by calculating the decrease in unlabeled features.
+Together, we get at the growth rate using the equation \(r_i = b_i + d_i\) for each feature \(i\)1.
+This is one of the main advantages of qSIP: if \(b\) equals \(d\) then traditional community analysis would detect no change in the community, whereas qSIP would detect growth and death of individual features.

-1. timepoint - a numerical value for the timepoint of the source material.
-There is often a 0 timepoint, but these can be any values and the growth rate will be calculated as the difference between time points.
-Further, these can be any units (e.g. days, hours, etc.), and the interpretation of the growth rate will depend on the units (e.g. “per day” or “per hour”).
+timepoint- a numerical value for the timepoint of the source material.
+There is often a0timepoint, but these can be any values and the growth rate will be calculated as the difference between time points.
+Further, these can be any units (e.g. days, hours, etc.), and the interpretation of the growth rate will depend on the units (e.g. “per day” or “per hour”). -

-2. total_abundance - a numerical value for the total abundance of the source material.
+total_abundance- a numerical value for the total abundance of the source material.
 Ideally, this is a copy number from qPCR using the same primers as the sequencing.
 Further, it should be standardized to some unit of starting material (e.g. copies per gram of soil).
-If it isn’t, then the next volume argument is important.
+If it isn’t, then the nextvolumeargument is important. -

 Growth Object

 An example growth object is provided with the qSIP2 package called example_qsip_growth_object.
-We can check which columns contain the three additional arguments for growth, and pull out a table with the relevant columns.
+Before running the workflow, it’s useful to inspect this object to understand how the additional growth-related columns are structured.
+We can pull out a table with the relevant columns to verify the data is formatted correctly.

 get_dataframe(example_qsip_growth_object, type = "source") |>